 24-Hour Fasting (Risky)

 The 24-hour method is another strict fasting routine that requires you to fast completely for 24 hours before eating again.
-It’s excellent to cut calories and lose weight.
-Unfortunately, Dr. Brennan doesn’t recommend the 24-hour schedule for women over 50 (15).
+WebMD recommends extreme caution with the 24-hour schedule for women over 50 (15).

-Dr. Jolene Brighten suggests estrogen and thyroid hormones may drop too low over extended fasting periods (14).
+Dr. Jolene Brighten suggests estrogen, thyroid, and other hormones may drop too low over extended fasting periods (14).
 It’s not the best method for women over 50 who wish to get everything possible from their fasting schedules.

 One-Meal-A-Day (OMAD) (Risky)